CtrlK

 Conciseness

-The skill is fairly well-structured but includes some unnecessary verbosity.
-The Overview section explains what CodeRabbit does (which Claude would know), the Prerequisites section is somewhat redundant, and Steps 4 and 5 (PR size check, Slack notification) are tangential to the core task of setting up CodeRabbit as a CI gate.
-The inline comments in YAML are helpful but some are excessive.
+The skill is reasonably well-structured but includes some unnecessary verbosity.
+The Overview section explains what CodeRabbit does (which Claude would know given the context), and some steps like the PR size check (Step 4) and Slack notification (Step 5) are tangential to the core CI gate task.
+The inline comments in YAML are helpful but some are redundant.

 2 / 3